|

 logging in to a service or to make sure you're

-(these cookies may contain information such as your
+logged in securely (these cookies may contain information such as your

 email address and your name – the information you